Teacher Preparation and Program/Services Standards

-NAGC-CEC Teacher Preparation Standards in Gifted & Talented Education
+NAGC-CEC Teacher Preparation Standards in Gifted Education NEW

-The National Council for Accreditation of Teacher Education (NCATE) approved new Teacher Preparation Standards in Gifted Education for use in reviewing programs as part of the national accreditation process.
-The standards were developed jointly by NAGC, the Council for Exceptional Children (CEC), and the Association for the Gifted (CEC-TAG).
-The standards, which are the foundation for the knowledge and skills in which teacher candidates demonstrate competency, as determined by the field of gifted education, are used by college and university teacher preparation programs in gifted education and are a model for district-based professional development programming.
+The Council for the Accreditation of Educator Preparation (CAEP) approved new Teacher Preparation Standards in Gifted Education in December 2013 for use in reviewing programs as part of the national accreditation process.
+The revised standards were developed jointly by NAGC, the Council for Exceptional Children (CEC), and the Association for the Gifted (CEC-TAG).
+The 2013 standards, which are the foundation for the knowledge and skills in which teacher candidates demonstrate competency, as determined by the field of gifted education, are used by college and university teacher preparation programs in gifted education and are a model for district-based professional development programming.